Skip to main content

 Big Ideas and Core Questions

-1. What are minds, and what are machines?
+1. Background: What are minds, and what are machines?

 Students engage foundational texts in philosophy of mind, consciousness studies, and information theory to understand competing theories of cognition.
-We examine Integrated Information Theory (Tononi), computational theories of mind, embodied cognition frameworks, and critiques of the "Chinese Room" argument.
+We examine Integrated Information Theory (Tononi), computational theories of mind, embodied cognition frameworks, and critiques of the "Chinese Room" (Searle) argument.
 This establishes the conceptual tools needed to evaluate claims about AI "understanding" or "reasoning."
+This would most likely have to entail a deep dive into notions and distinctions between AI transparency vs. interpretability.
+Helpful would be some review of the philosophical concept of epistemic opacity (Humphreys) and things like the physics of non-determinism as well as readings on post-hoc interpretability, mechanistic interpretability, and the theories of knowledge around deep learning.

 2. How does language shape (and obscure) our understanding of AI systems?

-Students analyze the pervasive anthropomorphic metaphors in AI discourse—systems that "think," "learn," "understand," "hallucinate," or "are creative."
+Students analyze the pervasive anthropomorphic metaphors in AI discourse like systems that "think," "learn," "understand," "hallucinate," or "are creative."
 Drawing on cognitive linguistics and critical discourse analysis, students learn to distinguish between system behavior (observable outputs given inputs) and projected cognition (attributions of mental states).
 This metacognitive awareness is foundational AI literacy.

 3. Can formalizing theory as executable systems deepen understanding?

-The course's central pedagogical claim is that translating critical frameworks into AI prompts and data schemas forces unprecedented precision in theoretical understanding.
-Students discover that operationalizing concepts like "discourse," "framing," "ideology," or "positionality" requires confronting gaps in their own comprehension.
-The prompt becomes scholarship: a citable, testable, improvable artifact that demonstrates theoretical mastery.
+The course's central pedagogical claim is that translating critical frameworks into AI prompts and data schemas forces some type of iterative precision in theoretical understanding.
+Students discover (like I am doing) that operationalizing concepts like "discourse," "framing," "ideology," or "positionality" requires confronting gaps in their own comprehension.
+The prompt becomes scholarship: a citable, testable, improvable artifact that demonstrates theoretical understanding.

 Pedagogical Framework: Four Pillars